Kenvyra/blog/src/features.md

 -   Bluetooth panel in quick settings
 -   Toggle for hotspot from internet tile
 -   Three fingers swipe to screenshot support
--   Face Unlock

 ## Miscellaneous

 -   New A13 music player design is enforced for all apps
--   System icon shape packs
--   New stock launcher on vanilla and microG variants with simple App Lock and a refreshing UI
+-   New stock launcher on vanilla and microG variants with a refreshing UI
 -   Unlimited Google Photos storage
 -   Monet theming enhancements
 -   Burn-in protection support